Electronic timestamping: definition and use

 - whether the date written in the document matches the actual signature

-For a contract worth €50,000 signed on 30 December: in the current or following financial year?
+For a contract worth €50,000 signed on 30 December: in the current financial year or the next one?

 How timestamping works

-The standard process relies on a timestamping authority (TSA) that:
+The standard procedure relies on a timestamping authority (TSA) that:

 - Receives the cryptographic fingerprint of the document